realm/realm-swift/README.md

 ![Realm](https://github.com/realm/realm-cocoa/raw/master/logo.png)

 Realm is a mobile database that runs directly inside phones, tablets or wearables.
-This repository holds the source code for the iOS, OS X, watchOS & tvOS versions of Realm Swift & Realm Objective-C.
+This repository holds the source code for the iOS, macOS, tvOS & watchOS versions of Realm Swift & Realm Objective-C.

 ## Features